“Governors know the school well and work closely with all leaders to hold the school to account for its work”.

 Rachel Christian – Parent Governor

-Corrina is a teacher governor and the Deputy Head
+Vicki is a staff governor and Deputy Headteacher.

 Annual Governance Statement

-Please click here to read our annual governance statement (December 2019) from the school’s governing board, which summarises the key issues faced by the governing board during 2018/19 as well as upcoming plans for the school for 2019/20.
-Information is also provided on the governance arrangements for the school and you can find out more about the school governors.
+Please click on the link below to read our latest annual governance statement, which summarises the key matters dealt with by the Governing Board, the governance arrangements for the school and where you can find out more about the school governors.

 Governor Code of Conduct

-We have reviewed the ‘Code of Conduct for School Governing Boards’ and confirmed full acceptance of this document at the Full Governing Board meeting on 3 October 2019.
-A signed copy of this can be found by clicking here.
+We have reviewed the ‘Code of Conduct for School Governing Boards’ and confirmed full acceptance of this document at the Full Governing Board meeting on 3rd October 2023.
+A copy of this can be found below: